 - The third section—This is where the opinions of an auditor are stated.

-Qualified VS Unqualified Report
+Unqualified Audit Report

 This is also known as a clean report and is considered to be the most common type of audit report.
 In this report, an auditor assigned in an audit simply states that a company’s financial statements that have been audited are fairly and correctly presented on their records.
 It is also stated there that important facts are not hidden and it complies with the accounting standards.